On-site, Online, Streaming

 5. Cross-border mergers.

-6. Spin-offs.
+6. Demergers.

 8. Financial assistance.

-9. Labor issues in corporate restructuring.
+9. Labor issues in corporate restructuring processes.

-10. Tax regime for restructuring operations.
+10. Tax regime of restructuring operations.

 11. Calculation of the exchange ratio in a merger process.

-12. Synergies in corporate integration operations.
+12. Synergies in business integration operations.

 13. Horizontal and vertical integrations: business perspective.

-15. Control of corporate concentrations nationally.
+15. Control of business concentrations at national level.

-16. Economic analysis of corporate concentration operations.
+16. Economic analysis of business concentration operations.

-FINAL EXAM
+FINAL BOARD

 1. Multidisciplinary theoretical exam.